Navigation Menu+

 How We Played

-We scooped it into small takeaway containers,
+We scooped it into small takeaway containers.

-and made little cakes, complete with candles.
+We made little cakes, complete with candles.

-and created an engaging story of bravery and camaraderie.
+We brought our favourite toys to the table and created an engaging story of bravery and camaraderie.

+We played.
+We created.
 We were together.

 Like Moon Sand, this DIY version holds its shape very well when you mould it (using your hands or a cup, etc), but crumbles very easily once pressure is applied.
 Unlike Moon Sand, this DIY version is oily.
 When you play with it, the oiliness is not noticeable.
 It’s when you tidy up the play area that you notice traces of oil wherever the Cloud Dough has been.
 I thought I contained the mess to one area of the house, but because the kids had it on their feet, the oiliness spread throughout the house.
 I had to give the floors a good mop after we played.
 This is messy play, but very engaging messy play.
 Well worth the clean up.